mongodb/mongodbatlas-cloudformation-resources/cfn-resources/table/docs/README.md

 _Update requires_: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

-#### Username
+#### Password

-Username for authenticating to MongoDB, this is optional.
-TODO: Support IAM
+Password for authenticating to MongoDB, this is optional.
+Not needed for IAM - TODO/implement SCRAM

 _Required_: No